hassio-addons/addon-pi-hole/README.md

 We have created multiple add-ons for Hass.io.
 For a full list, check out our [GitHub Repository][repository].

+## Trademark legal notice

+This add-on is not created, developed, affiliated, supported, maintained or endorsed by Pi-hole LLC.

+All product names, logos, brands, trademarks and registered trademarks are property of their respective owners.
+All company, product, and service names used are for identification purposes only.

+Use of these names, logos, trademarks, and brands does not imply endorsement.

 ## License

 MIT License